-Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires. – Ephesians 4:22
+Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires (Ephesians 4:22).

 Then the eyes of both were opened, and they knew that they were naked.
-And they sewed fig leaves together and made themselves loincloths. – Genesis 3:7
+And they sewed fig leaves together and made themselves loincloths (Genesis 3:7).

-Community assessment begins with the character of the pastor in 1 Timothy 3:1-7
+Leadership assessment begins with the character of the pastor in 1 Timothy 3:1-7

 The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer

-A short list of reciprocal community qualities of a good pastor and wife
+A short list of reciprocal community qualities of a good pastor and wife are,